totem/spec-python/README.md

+# Spec Python
-Spec Python project to demonstrate integration with totem.
+Project to demonstrate integration with totem.